-You’re in line for groceries and wouldn’t you know it, apparently you needed some food at the precise moment as everyone else.
-You reach impulsively for your phone because it’s pure Pavlov and with social media, notifications, and apps galore, your phone is the big ticket to instant gratification.
+You’re in line for groceries and wouldn’t you know it, you needed some food at the precise moment as everyone else.
+You reach impulsively for your phone because it’s pure Pavlov.
+With social media, notifications, and apps galore, your phone is the big ticket to instant gratification.
 There’s no reason to be bored nowadays…or is there?

-It may take some willpower, and while we know that’s a finite resource, I’m thinking you’re willing to trade up to something better, like an incredible new idea or a solution to something that’s been bothering you.
-Well then good citizen, in this age of distraction, opt-in to boredom — at least now and then.
+It may take some willpower, and while we know that’s a finite resource, you’re willing to trade up to something better, like an incredible new idea or a solution to something that’s been bothering you.
+In this age of distraction, opt-in to boredom — at least now and then.

 The next time you find yourself not knowing what to do, consider it an opportunity.
 Take in your surroundings.
 Think your thoughts instead of reading someone else’s.
 I think you’ll find it wasn’t so much ennui, but an opportunity.
-Give your brain some quality time to process all the input you’ve given it and it will reward you by showing that it’s a lot cooler than you ever gave it credit for.
+Give your brain quality time to process all the input you’ve given it.
+It will reward you by showing that it’s a lot cooler than you ever gave it credit for.